 In the middle you’ll find a chapel and a manor house, which remain in ruins since the Siege of Porto, in 1832 – 1833.

-How to get there: this park is 10min walking distance from the subway station Marquês (yellow line).
-There is also a bus connection (bus 204 and 603).
+How to get there: this park is a 10 minutes walking distance from the subway station Marquês (yellow line).

 Tickets to Quinta do Covelo: Free entrance.